mzanini/cv/index.md

 Led the 2-person team that rebuilt Groove's meeting scheduler from scratch, using Next.js and Ruby on Rails.

 - Took ownership of Groove's Salesforce managed package, written in APEX.
-- Implemented APIs in GraphQl.
+- Implemented APIs in GraphQL.

 ### @ [**Zero Mile Labs**](https://www.zeromilelabs.com) _in Issaquah, WA_ <br>

 ##### Mobile app development _(5 years)_

-> React Native, Ruby on Rails, GraphQl
+> React Native, Ruby on Rails, GraphQL

 **Owner** _(Jan 2021 - Present)_ <br>
 I founded Zero Mile Labs with one goal: shorten the distance between people and their food.
 With that goal, I built [`CropStand`](https://www.zeromilelabs.com/cropstand), a mobile app that allows small food producers to get their roadside produce stand online in minutes.
 Producers list the produce they have available and accept payments entirely in the app.